kanakiyajay/intercom/README.md

  - First only working on inbuilt chat between user to employee.
  - Message can be addressed to both website or any user.
  - req.user will contain currently authenticated user.
+ - timestamps set to true to get createdAt and updatedAt

 ## TODO